Turning Points in the History of Moraga

 - Jesse Williams was the only farmer to never relinquish his property to Carpentier, owning what ultimately became the Rheem Estate and the Hacienda today.

 The change from small time farming to large scale corporate ranching was overwhelming for the farmers and the land.
 Sharecroppers could no longer use their farms as they wished and rent was not paid in cash.
-At harvest time payments to Bill Barnes, manager of the rancho, were paid in real crops he had selected from each sharecropper.
-The sleepy, backward region now became a giant conglomerate headed by one of California’s most powerful entrepreneurs.
+At harvest time payments to Bill Barnes, manager of the Rancho, were paid in real crops he had selected from each sharecropper.
+The region now became a giant conglomerate headed by one of California’s most powerful entrepreneurs.
 Sharecroppers were ordered to stop their dairying activities and restrict their efforts to planting and harvesting oats and hay.
-This action forced the Portuguese dairy men out of the valley.Acre after acre of the rancho was planted in walnuts, pears, peaches, sugar beets, pumpkins, navy beans, tomatoes and corn.
-Moraga became the largest pear producer in the world.
-Train loads of pears, walnuts, vegetables were shipped all over the United States from the train station across from the Barn (a local tavern and hotel).
-The operations of the rancho were moved from Burton Valley to the Moraga Ranch (by Safeway) and 100 to 150 workers were employed during harvest time while 12 to 45 workers were needed the rest of the year.Some of the land was marked for real estate activities through the sale of property to developers or subdivisions by the Moraga Company.
-These were 1-5-acre parcels and 500 acres was set aside for a township to be known as Moraga.
+This action forced the Portuguese dairy men out of the valley.Acre after acre of the Rancho was planted in walnuts, pears, peaches, sugar beets, pumpkins, navy beans, tomatoes and corn.
+The Moraga Valley became the largest pear producer in the world.
+Train loads of pears, walnuts, vegetables were shipped all over the United States from the train station across from the “Barn” (a local tavern and hotel, featured elsewhere on the website).
+The operations of the Rancho were moved from Burton Valley to the Moraga Ranch (by Safeway) and 100 to 150 workers were employed during harvest time while 12 to 45 workers were needed the rest of the year.Some of the land was marked for real estate activities through the sale of property to developers or subdivisions by the Moraga Company.
+These were 1-5-acre parcels and 500 acres was set aside for a town location to be known as Moraga.

 In 1936, when times were improving, lrvine sold 180 acres to develop Moraga Estates at Orinda’s Crossroads.
 In 1937 Donald Rheem bought the Williams property then owned by Gertrude Mallett and Alberta Higgins.
 His big push to develop the area came in 1944 when he purchased 906 acres and later another 530 acres, from the Moraga Company, the same year my father (Gordon Frazell) bought 80 acres in Bollinger Valley,